GothenburgBitFactory/bugwarrior/bugwarrior/docs/services/trello.rst

     trello.import_labels_as_tags = True

-Also, if you would like to control how these labels are created, you can specify a template used for converting the gitlab label into a Taskwarrior tag.
+Also, if you would like to control how these labels are created, you can specify a template used for converting the trello label into a Taskwarrior tag.

-For example, to prefix all incoming labels with the string 'gitlab_' (perhaps to differentiate them from any existing tags you might have), you could add the following configuration option::
+For example, to prefix all incoming labels with the string 'trello_' (perhaps to differentiate them from any existing tags you might have), you could add the following configuration option::

-    gitlab.label_template = gitlab_{{label}}
+    trello.label_template = trello_{{label}}

 In addition to the context variable ``{{label}}``, you also have access to all fields on the Taskwarrior task if needed.